AI4Bharat/IndicXlit/README.md

 ## Using the model to transliterate the inputs
-The model is trained on words as inputs hence, users need to split sentence into words before running the transliteratation model when using our command line interface.
+The model is trained on words as inputs. hence, users need to split sentence into words before running the transliteratation model when using our command line interface.

-Follow the colab notebook to setup the environment, download the trained _IndicXlit_ model and transliterate your own text.
+Follow the Colab notebook to setup the environment, download the trained _IndicXlit_ model and transliterate your own text.

 <!-- colab integratation on running the model on custom input cli script-->
 Command line interface --> [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1GFlqA7fpA2LLKJXtbtXSe-DqrAshuB-L?usp=sharing)